kgateway-dev/kgateway/docs/content/upgrading/upgrade_steps.md

 ---

 {{% notice note %}}
-This guide will largely assume that you are running the Gloo control plane in Kubernetes.
+This guide will largely assume that you are running Gloo in Kubernetes.
 {{% /notice %}}

 In this guide, we'll walk you through how to upgrade Gloo.
 There are two components that need to be updated: